 Abbott also signed an order to roll back parts of the state’s reopening plan.
 Under this directive, restaurants, which were previously allowed to offer dine-in service at 75 percent capacity, must scale back to 50 percent.
 Most other businesses can operate at 50 percent capacity.
 The occupancy limits don’t apply to worship services, government operations or youth camps.
 Hair salons, nail salons and other personal-care businesses don’t have an occupancy limit, but workstations must be spaced 6 feet apart.
 A number of counties have ordered businesses to require their employees to wear face masks.

-• Vermont: Gov. Phil Scott announced that restaurants and entertainment venues could expand capacity to 50 percent of occupancy size.
+• Vermont: Gov. Phil Scott ordered people age 2 and older to wear a face covering in public spaces, indoors or outdoors, when physical distancing isn’t possible.
+Previously, he permitted restaurants and entertainment venues to expand capacity to 50 percent of maximum occupancy.
 Indoor events of up to 75 people and outdoor organized events of up to 150 are allowed.
-He eased restrictions on long-term care facilities to allow residents to receive two visitors per day, but the visits must be outside, among other restrictions.
-Previously, he permitted hair salons and barbershops to reopen, but they must take appointments and limit occupancy.
-Hotels, inns, bed-and-breakfasts and other lodging areas could also resume operations beginning May 22, but out-of-state travelers must follow a self-quarantine mandate.
+Long-term care facilities may allow residents to receive two visitors per day, but the visits must be outside, among other rules.
+Hair salons and barbershops can reopen, but they must take appointments and limit occupancy.
+Hotels, inns, bed-and-breakfasts and other lodging areas were allowed to resume operations May 22, but out-of-state travelers must follow a self-quarantine mandate.

-• Virginia: Gov. Ralph Northam announced that Virginia bars must remain closed in phase 3 of the state’s reopening plan, which began July 1.
-Restaurants will be able to offer indoor service at full capacity, but parties must be separated by 6 feet, among other restrictions.
-Indoor and outdoor swimming pools, gyms and fitness centers will be able to operate at 75 percent capacity.
-Social gatherings of up to 250 people will be allowed.
+• Virginia: Gov. Ralph Northam ordered additional restrictions on the Hampton Roads area.
+Restaurants, breweries and similar establishments cannot sell alcohol after 10 p.m. and must limit service to 50 percent capacity, among other measures.
+Private or public gatherings are capped at 50 people in that area.
+Virginia is in phase three of its reopening plan.
+Outside the Hampton Roads area, restaurants can offer indoor service at full capacity if parties are separated by 6 feet, among other restrictions.
+Bar seats and congregating areas must remain closed except for foot traffic.
+Indoor and outdoor swimming pools, gyms and fitness centers can operate at 75 percent capacity.
+Social gatherings of up to 250 people are allowed.
 Movie theaters, concert venues and other entertainment areas can reopen but must follow strict guidelines.
 Northam ordered everyone 10 and older to wear a face covering in indoor public spaces.

-In Phase 1 counties, individuals 65 or older and other high-risk populations remain under a stay-at-home order.
+In counties still in phase 1, social gatherings of any size are prohibited.
+Individuals 65 and older and other high-risk populations remain under a stay-at-home order.
 Permissible outdoor activities include golfing, hunting, fishing and daytime use of state parks, as long as social distancing practices are followed.
 Retail businesses can offer curbside pickup.
-Social gatherings of any size are prohibited except for outdoor spiritual or religious gatherings of up to 100 people.
 Restaurants are limited to delivery or takeout service.

 • West Virginia: Gov. Jim Justice ordered people age 9 and older to wear a face covering when in a confined indoor public space where social distancing cannot be maintained.
 Previously, he issued guidance for businesses as they reopen statewide.
 Restaurants and bars can open for indoor service with restrictions.
 Social gatherings of up to 100 people are permitted.
 Hair salons, gyms, museums and other businesses should follow safety and sanitation protocols.
 Private campgrounds and state park campgrounds could reopen as of June 10.
 Fairs, festivals, amusement parks and outdoor open-air concerts could resume with restrictions as of July 1.

-• Wisconsin: The Wisconsin Supreme Court struck down the state Department of Health Services’ safer-at-home order, issued under the direction of Gov. Tony Evers.
-The order was set to expire May 26.
-People are no longer confined to their homes, and nonessential businesses, including restaurants, can reopen.
+• Wisconsin: Gov. Tony Evers issued a mask mandate, effective Aug.
+1. Individuals ages 5 and older must wear a face covering when indoors or in an enclosed space (other than their private residence) when other people are present.
+When individuals are outdoors, masks are encouraged but not required.
+Previously, the Wisconsin Supreme Court struck down the state Department of Health Services’ safer-at-home order, issued under the direction of Evers.
 Evers issued a statement in response to the ruling, asking Wisconsinites to continue to do their part to stop the spread of the coronavirus.
 Private businesses can enforce their own restrictions, such as requiring patrons to follow social distancing practices.

 • Wyoming: Under the direction of Gov. Mark Gordon, the state health officer modified an order about gatherings.
 As of July 1, gatherings of more than 50 people in a single, confined space are prohibited, inside or outside.
 Gatherings at hotels, livestock auctions, grocery stores and faith-based organizations are among establishments that are exempt.
 Also, certain gatherings of up to 250 people are allowed, such as outdoor concerts and sporting events, if social distancing can be maintained, among other requirements.
 Previously, under Gordon’s direction, the state public health officer allowed restaurants to resume indoor service if precautions are taken, such as adequately spacing tables and requiring staff to wear face masks.
 Hair salons and gyms have also reopened, with tight restrictions.